UNLV vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 UNLV Performance Insights

-- The Rebels' +102 scoring differential (outscoring opponents by 7.8 points per game) is a result of scoring 76.2 points per game (152nd in college basketball) while giving up 68.4 per contest (115th in college basketball).
+- The Rebels average 76.2 points per game (152nd in college basketball) while giving up 68.4 per outing (115th in college basketball).
+They have a +102 scoring differential overall and outscore opponents by 7.8 points per game.

-- UNLV averages 35.2 rebounds per game (234th in college basketball) while allowing 36.4 per contest to its opponents.
-It is outrebounded by 1.2 boards per game.
+- UNLV loses the rebound battle by an average of 1.2 boards.
+It is collecting 35.2 rebounds per game (234th in college basketball) compared to its opponents' 36.4 per outing.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.